Linet-001/c-programming/simple-calculator/README.md

-Its a project on creating a simple calculator
+# * Its a project on creating a simple calculator

+* -For operation

+* addition

+* Multiplication

+* Subtraction

+* Division